tadashi-aikawa/chinese-tokenizer/README.md

+# **This repository is forked from [yishn/chinese-tokenizer](https://github.com/yishn/chinese-tokenizer).
+The difference with the original does not depend on Node.js.**

 # chinese-tokenizer [![Build Status](https://travis-ci.org/yishn/chinese-tokenizer.svg?branch=master)](https://travis-ci.org/yishn/chinese-tokenizer)

 Simple algorithm to tokenize Chinese texts into words using [CC-CEDICT](https://cc-cedict.org/).
 You can try it out at [the demo page](https://yishn.github.io/chinese-tokenizer/).
 The code for the demo page can be found in the [`gh-pages` branch](https://github.com/yishn/chinese-tokenizer/tree/gh-pages) of this repository.